Azure/azure-sdk/docs/android/design.md

 }
 ```

-{% include requirement/SHOULD id="android-group-event-details %} bundle together event details to pass to an event handler via an instance of a class whose name ends with the `Event` suffix.
+{% include requirement/SHOULD id="android-group-event-details" %} bundle together event details to pass to an event handler via an instance of a class whose name ends with the `Event` suffix.
 For example:

 ```java
 public static class MessageReceivedEvent {